 Fair winds and following seas Director: Alina Tretinjak Duration: 2:50 Country: Austria/India Year: 2022 Format: Super 8, digital transfer Sound: Stereo The film sketchily describes states and conditions of traveling, conquering, migrating.
 The images are predominantly set in India, but avoid any exoticism.
-The hashtags in the film description invite to individual interpretations of the film material, as they only serve Artist Bios:
+The hashtags in the film description invite to individual interpretations of the film material, as they only serve as road signs on the path of different perceptions.